collective/collective.debug/README.rst

 Warning
 --------

-Use this add-on with care because it may expose unwanted information.
-Use it for debugging and analyzing purposes only.
-Do not use it production.
+- Use this add-on with care because it may expose unwanted or unwanted information.

+- Use it with care for debugging and analyzing purposes only.

+- Do not use it production.

 Installation